datasaker/agent-doc/gitbook/en/install-guide/container/docker/dsk-mongo-agent.md

 ### 1. Register Mongo agent settings

-To connect the agent, the host and port address of the MongoDB server to be collected must be set on the agent.
+To connect the agent, the host and port address of the MongoDB server to be collected must be set in the agent.
 ```shell
  DSK_MONGO_URI=mongodb://<user>:<password>@<host>:<port>
 ```
 For example, to collect MongoDB with address `192.168.123.132` and port `27017`, you can set as follows.
 ```shell
  DSK_MONGO_URI=mongodb://192.168.123.132:27017
 ```
 Enter the following command in Terminal to create the dsk-mongo-agent configuration file.
 ```shell
 cd ~
 mkdir .datasaker